-- Henrik Ibsen (1828-1906) is one of the world’s most widely performed dramatists, while Jon Fosse is one of the most widely performed living dramatists.
+The plays of Henrik Ibsen (1828-1906) are among the world’s most frequently performed, while Jon Fosse is one of the most widely performed living playwrights.

-- Edvard Munch (1863-1944) captured his own anguish – and arguably the suffering of the human condition – in his iconic painting The Scream.
+Edvard Munch (1863-1944) captured his own anguish – and arguably the suffering of the human condition – in his iconic painting The Scream.
 Ida Ekblad is currently making her mark on the Norwegian and international art scene with installations that combine paintings, sculptures, performances, films and poetry.

-Deeyah Khan is a film director, record producer and human rights defender.
-In 2016, she was appointed UNESCO Goodwill Ambassador on artistic freedom.
+Deeyah Khan is a two-time Emmy award winner in the category best documentary.
+In 2016, she was appointed the first-ever UNESCO Goodwill Ambassador for artistic freedom and creativity.

 Among the architecture firms that have made their mark abroad is Snøhetta, the firm behind the Oslo Opera House, the new library of Alexandria (Egypt) and the National September 11 Memorial Pavilion at the World Trade Center site in New York City.
 Daniel Rybakken has received a number of national and international awards for his furniture and lighting design and various art installations.

 Indo-Norwegian cooperation in the field of culture has seen consistent growth over the years, and at the same time, its history goes back to the 1960s, when the first Norway-India cultural exchange cooperation agreement was signed in 1961.
 The Government of Norway respects the existing cultural exchange agreement with India and is engaging with local partners using the values and vision set out in that contract as the basic pre-requisite.